Suca-Associates/calculator-server/README.md

 python -m pip install django

 # Run
-pip install -r requirements.txt python manage.py runserver
+> pip install -r requirements.txt

+If you are using SQLLite3 as database, please run the migrations
+>python manage.py migrate

+>python manage.py runserver